DecentCMS/DecentCMS/docs/writing-modules/writing-a-content-part.yaml.md

 The first bit of code we have to write is a shape handler service.
 When the content item gets added to the page, it's in the form of a "content" shape.
-DecentCMS will then make a call to all "shape-handler" services, that can then decide to handle properties of the content item and add its own shapes under the "content" shape.
+DecentCMS will then make a call to all `shape-handler` services, that can then decide to handle properties of the content item and add its own shapes under the "content" shape.
-In the case of the tags part, we're going to base that decision on the type definition, only handling properties of type "tags".
+Shape handlers can decide to act on any shape, but most handlers act only on a specific type of part.
+There is an easier way to build this type of handler, that eliminates most of the boilerplate code that would otherwise be necessary.
+Instead of implementing a `shape-handler` service, we're going to implement a `tags-part-handler`.
 The following `tags-part.js` file should be placed under the `services` directory of your module.